Rouhani accuses US of breaching Iran nuclear deal as Macron fights to save it

 Macron's conversation with Rouhani followed a flurry of diplomatic activity over the weekend, as the leaders of the United Kingdom and Germany joined their French counterpart in attempting to bolster the original 2015 accord.

-Following calls with Macron, both Germany's Angela Merkel and the UK's Theresa May agreed an emphasis had to be placed on avoiding Iran obtaining a nuclear weapon.
+Following calls with Macron, both Germany's Angela Merkel and the UK's Theresa May agreed an emphasis had to be placed on preventing Iran from obtaining a nuclear weapon.

 "They [the three leaders] agreed that there were important elements that the deal does not cover, but which we need to address -- including ballistic missiles, what happens when the deal expires, and Iran's destabilizing regional activity," a statement from the UK government said.

-On Sunday, newly appointed US Secretary of State Mike Pompeo, again reasserted the US' opposition to the deal in it current form, calling Iran "the greatest sponsor of terrorism in the world."
+On Sunday, newly appointed US Secretary of State Mike Pompeo, again reasserted opposition to the deal in it current form, calling Iran "the greatest sponsor of terrorism in the world."

 "We are determined to make sure it never possesses a nuclear weapon.
 The Iran deal in its current form does not provide that assurance," said Pompeo, during a visit to Saudi Arabia.